qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 Attribute groups are numbered in such a way that they can be easily referenced by multiple function definitions or global variables.
-Consumers of Base Profile compliant programs must not rely on a particular numbering, but instead look for the function to which an attribute with the name `"entry_point"` is attached to determine which one to invoke when the program is launched.
+Consumers of Base Profile compliant programs must not rely on a particular numbering, but instead look for functions to which an attribute with the name `"entry_point"` is attached to determine which function to invoke to execute a quantum program.

 Both the `"entry_point"` attribute and the `"output_labeling_schema"` attribute can only be attached to a function definition; they are invalid on a function that is declared but not defined.
-For the Base Profile, this implies that they can occur only in one place.

-Within the restrictions imposed by the Base Profile, the number of qubits that are needed to execute the quantum program must be known at compile time.
+Within the restrictions imposed by the Base Profile, the number of qubits that are needed to execute a quantum program must be known at compile time.
 This number is captured in the form of the `"required_num_qubits"` attribute attached to the entry point.
 The value of the attribute must be the string representation of a non-negative 64-bit integer constant.